 Our Terms and Conditions, to which all clients must agree when submitting a document to us for editing, dictate that students must follow these Guidelines.
 The student’s responsibilities in following these Guidelines include (but are not limited to) seeking the permission of their supervisor to have their thesis professionally edited, and ensuring that such editing is correctly acknowledged in their thesis.

-All our specialist academic editors have completed a comprehensive training program—designed and overseen by Dr Lisa Lines, who is currently sitting on a sub-committee of the Canberra Society of Editors (CSE) to work with IPEd to update the Guidelines—that ensures they both understand the Guidelines and possess the advanced skills necessary to adhere to them correctly in every instance.
+All our specialist academic editors have completed a comprehensive training program—designed and overseen by Dr Lisa Lines, who was involved through the Canberra Society of Editors (CSE) with the latest update to the Guidelines—that ensures they both understand the Guidelines and possess the advanced skills necessary to adhere to them correctly in every instance.

 As outlined in our Terms and Conditions, Capstone Editing will not edit any document or section of any document that we believe to be plagiarised.